 Registered Staff Hours

 While this nursing home's overall grade was not bad, it really excelled in the category of inspections.
 In fact, we awarded it a grade of A+ for that category, which is one of our highest scores.
 We take several aspects of a facility's inspection report into consideration in determining our inspection grades.
 One key factor is health deficiencies.
 It should be noted that the severity of the deficiencies is usually more meaningful than the quantity of deficiencies, as some deficiencies are quite minor.
 This facility was hit with 3 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be severe.
 This means that the government inspectors didn't deem any of the deficiencies an imminent threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+A few minor deficiencies shouldn't lead you to cross a nursing home off your list.

 Long-term Care Quality